is-this-echo/is-this-echo/README.md

 ## I'm a Developer, and Engineer!
-- 💻 I’m currently employeed at Standard Chartered GBS as a Backend Software Developer
+- 💻 I’m currently employed at Standard Chartered GBS as a Backend Software Developer
 - 👯 I’m open to collaborate with other developers